top of page

 Do you want to enhance your skills in digital storytelling, game design & development, collaborate with international peers, and participate in a game jam with inspiring devs from across the globe?
 This is your chance!!

-We are offering an exclusive opportunity for maximum 17 talented women (9 female devs from South Africa, Kenya, and Uganda, and 8 from Belgium) to join a two-week training hosted in Kortrijk, Belgium at the campus of Howest Digital Arts & Entertainment (DAE).
+We are offering an exclusive opportunity for maximum 17 talented women (9 female devs from South Africa, Kenya, and Uganda, and maximum 8 from Belgium) to join a two-week training hosted in Kortrijk, Belgium at the campus of Howest Digital Arts & Entertainment (DAE).
 The program is designed to elevate your expertise, build industry connections, and, above all, empower you as a female dev.

 The overview of the training is as follows (see the 'Program' tab for more info):